iteravirgo/bcsitera.github.io/apps/mcds-connector/docs/en-US/help.md

 ## Setup
 ### MCDS Connector
-To enable MCDS connection, open MCDS Connector and fill in the following with information provided to you by MCDS operator:
+To enable MCDS connection, open **MCDS Connector** and fill in the following with information provided to you by MCDS operator:

 Field | Description
 -- | --
 Service URL |
-Device Certificate Filename | upload the certificate file provided by MCDS operator Device Certificate Password |
+Device Certificate Filename | You can upload the certificate file by clicking on the field Device Certificate Password |

 Click **Test Connection** to validate connectivity.

 ### Electronic Document Formats
-To enbale XBRLGL as format open **Electronic Document Formats** and ensure that following format has been setup:
+To enbale XBRLGL as format, open **Electronic Document Formats** and ensure that the following format has been setup:

 Field | Value
 -- | --